Zacxalot/zacxalot.github.io/content/flat-blend/4-express-parser.md

 As you can see, there's a bunch of metadata at the top, which is perfectly fine, you've got to put that stuff somewhere right.
 But the pain kicks in when you hit the `DATA` section towards the bottom.
 This is where all of our shapes, assemblies and colour lies, defined in a semicolon separated list of numbered tags, each with varying numbers of parameters.
 These lines then reference other lines using `#` symbols making it quite difficult to make your way around as a human with a text editor.
 This is where my annoyance hits its peak.
 If you're going to make a file format that's human readable, at least make it readable to the point where it's useful.
 The sacrafice of not using binary is completely wasted othewise.

-In the file I showed a snippet of up there, there's another 3000 lines of "DATA", I don't want to kid you into thinking that STEP is actually super dense after all.
+In the file I showed a snippet of up there, there's another 3000 lines of "DATA", I don't want to kid you into thinking that STEP is super dense after all.
 In fact, as you probably have guessed, it's terrible at that too!
-The step file for the model pictured below has a filesize of 254kb, wheras the FreeCAD file (created using the STEP file) is only 59kb.
+The step file for the model shown below has a filesize of 254kb, wheras the FreeCAD file (created using the STEP file) is only 59kb.

+<model-viewer
+    src="asm.glb"
+    environment-image="bank_vault_1k.hdr"
+    ios-src="asm.glb"
-{{image(src="asm.png", alt="3D render of 2 cad parts assembled together", caption="My CAD skills aren't the best")}}
+    alt="3D render of 2 cad parts assembled together" rotation-per-second="32"
+    shadow-intensity="1"
+    camera-controls
+    auto-rotate ar
+    style="width:100%;height: 100vh; border-radius:15px;"
+>

-The STEP file format is regarded by many as pretty poor as far as I'm aware, just look at [the wikipedia page for its not so gleaming reputation](https://en.wikipedia.org/wiki/ISO_10303-21#Criticism).
+The STEP file format is regarded by many as poor as far as I'm aware, just look at [the wikipedia page for its not so gleaming reputation](https://en.wikipedia.org/wiki/ISO_10303-21#Criticism).
 I'm definately not a fan.

 ## Doing Bits

 I've had my rant now and I feel like a new man, less complaining from now on.
 So, I've written a very basic parser for the STEP file format, which is based on the [EXPRESS](https://en.wikipedia.org/wiki/EXPRESS_(data_modeling_language)) schema.
 As I've said earlier, I've not purchased the ISO document that defines STEP, which sets me off to a bad start.
 I also think it's important to mention that this parser is far from complete.
 I've got it working with a few STEP files, but I'm sure there's all kinds of funky edge cases I've missed.

 For parsing, I've used the [nom](https://crates.io/crates/nom#streaming-formats) library.
 It's a bit difficult to get your head around at first, but once you get the hang of it it's extremely powerful.
 This is the function that parses a single line of data.
-It takes in a `&str` and if the parsing is a success it returns an `Ok` `IResult` containing the rest of the file yet to be parsed as well as a parsed DataLine object.
+It takes in a `&str` and if the parsing is a success, it returns an `Ok` `IResult` containing the rest of the file yet to be parsed as well as a parsed DataLine object.

 ``` rust
 #[derive(Debug)]